 La Grotta - It was a picturesque restaurant with a very cool, cave-like interior.
 The food was good and they were very accommodating for different requirements.

 Gelato (Hmmm) - of course it wouldn't be an Italian food write up without mentioning the best ice cream in each place we visited.
 In Pisa that crown goes to La Bottega del Gelato.

 Pizza Tirrenia - we had such a bad experience in Tirrenia we haven't done a full write up other than to say don't go outside of June to August!
 We did want to make a special mention to pizza.
 We enjoyed a great pizza there for next to nothing but they pretty much saved our lives after we had sheltered under a very small tree in the thunderstorm.
 The lovely owner and waiter offered to drive us back to our hotel.
 We might not be writing this blog without them being so kind that evening!

-The Witches Hotel - The witches hotel, was a sweet little hotel in a great location, very close to the Leaning Tower of Pisa.
+Where to stay The Witches Hotel - The witches hotel, was a sweet little hotel in a great location, very close to the Leaning Tower of Pisa.
 On our first night we decided to walk back via the tower and experienced a magical treat of seeing it all lit up.
 We booked this hotel a day before and we were pleasantly surprised with the quality of the hotel.
 They take payment in advance which is always something to be aware of :)